34 Quick Breakfast Ideas That Actually Fill You Up

 Yogurt bowl with strawberries and granola

 Spoon Greek yogurt into a bowl or glass, then add fruit and a crunchy topping.
-Granola, toasted nuts, or even crushed cereal works well here.
-If you’re short on time, use frozen berries, they thaw quickly in yogurt.
-A drizzle of honey or maple syrup makes it feel a little more special.
+You can use toasted nuts, granola, or even crushed cereal here.
+If you are short on time, use frozen berries as they thaw quickly in yogurt.
+Drizzling a little honey or maple syrup adds an extra touch.

 2) Peanut Butter Toast